Family gatherings, special traditions, delicious treats — the holiday season may

 and ignite a nearby home or your own roof.

-have a family emergency plan in the event of a fire, and check smoke detectors before
+emergency plan in the event of a fire, and check smoke detectors before you put up

-you put up your holiday decorations.
-These steps will ensure that your family can
+your holiday decorations.
+These steps will ensure that your family can celebrate many

 A lot of cooking goes on during the holiday season, so there are many opportunities